Jay Carlisle (and his Wingan Kennel) was "...undoubtedly the one to whom most credit is due for the rise in the popularity of Labradors in the U.S.A.”

 In 1935 Field and Stream Magazine began offering a challenge trophy to the dog that earned the greatest number of points.
 Only competition in Open All Age Stakes counted.

-Night Light's daughter, Tops of Bigstone, produced several quality dogs including Dual CH AFC Matchmaker for Deer Creek, FC AFC Ladies Day at Deer Creek, and Kingdale's Ink Spot ***.
-8
+Tops of Bigstone, Night Light's daughter, produced several quality dogs.
+These included Dual CH AFC Matchmaker for Deer Creek, FC AFC Ladies Day at Deer Creek, and Kingdale's Ink Spot.

 It's interesting that Night Light carried the chocolate gene while his sister, Jetsam, carried the yellow gene.